WooCommerce: Subscription Cohorts Report

-- Subscriptions that 'ended' in the same month (or somehow earlier) as they started are ignored.
+- By default, subscriptions that 'ended' in the same month (or somehow earlier) as they started are ignored.
+This can be changed using the toggle/setting explained above.

 - The 'end date' is:

 - If you consider on-hold subscriptions as churned (in the report settings here), we will try to use the date it went on hold as the 'end date'.